 Onboarding often sets the tone for an employee’s experience.
 AI improves it by:

 • Drafting job descriptions, offer letters, and internal documents using generative AI.
+Organizations looking to adopt this at scale often partner with expert teams to hire generative AI developers who can customize solutions for HR needs.

 • Customizing training paths based on an employee’s role and skill profile.